mortozafsti/Jsp-Web-Project/Grails_Assignment/myapp/README.md

 Open up MySQL server and just create a database name "mascot" and run the project.

-Or import the "login.sql" file to MySQL server and run the project.
+Or import the "mascot.sql" file to MySQL server and run the project.